Brain Storm (character): Dominic Lanse

 A new Brainstorm debuted against Michael Holt, but is not related to the original.
 He is Dominic Lanse, a silicon valley scientist who was working on downloading unique intellects into machines.
 His success was reversed by an accident that let him reverse the process and transfer those intellects into himself.
 But Mister Terrific is able to supercharge his mind with the T-Spheres rendering him unconscious.
 It is also revealed that this version is indirectly responsible for the death of Holt's wife.

 Other versions

-DC Animated Universe Comics

-The original Brainstorm appears in Justice League Unlimited #8 set in the DC Animated Universe.

-DC Super Friends

-Brainstorm appears in DC Super Friends.

-Brainstorm (Post-Zero Hour)
+Post-Zero Hour

 A version of Brainstorm appears in Legion Worlds comics.

 In other media

+Television

-Kendrick Sampson portrays Dominic Lanse in The Flash.
-A metahuman who gained the power of telepathy, he is kidnapped and injured by Amunet Black, but is saved by Team Flash.
-However, Lanse is later kidnapped by Amunet again and sold to the Thinker, who puts his own consciousness inside Dominic's body.
-While in Dominic's body, the Thinker frames Barry Allen for Clifford DeVoe's "murder" and uses Dominic's powers to transfer himself into Hazard's body, steal Kilg%re, Dwarfstar, and Black Bison's powers, and temporarily negate Killer Frost's powers via a mental block until she was pushed to an emotional limit in the show's fifth season.
+The Dominic Lanse incarnation of Brainstorm appears in the fourth season of The Flash, portrayed by Kendrick Sampson.
+This version is a telepathic metahuman who was created by the Thinker.
+With help from Amunet Black, the Thinker arranges for Lanse's capture to implant his consciousness in his body, killing him in the process.
+Using Lanse's body, the Thinker frames Barry Allen for his "murder", steals Kilg%re, Dwarfstar, and Black Bison's powers, and re-transfers his consciousness to Hazard's body.
+The Thinker later uses Lanse's powers to put a mental block on Killer Frost to negate hers until she regains them in the fifth season.